Paul-Dempsey/pachde1/docs/Copper.md

 # Copper

-A color picker with modulation and outputs
+Color picker with modulation and outputs.

 **See also:** [All pachde-One modules](index.md)